jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 From the project settings you can add or change the project image; modify the project description; make the project public or private; enable tracking and planning options; and set deployment to Bluemix options.
 If you are the project owner, you can reassign ownership or delete the project entirely.

 ----
-##Promote or demote project admins
+##Promoting or demoting project admins

 In the past, DevOps Services projects only allowed one project admin.
 Now that you can have multiple admins, here are the steps you can take to be promoted or promote others to project admin.